instantOS/instantos.github.io/docs/instantwmctl.md

 # Open the next mpv window floating on tag 3 with a 5-minute window
 instantwmctl pending-tmp-rule add --class mpv --float --tag 3 --timeout-ms 300000

+# Focus a monitor by output name instead of index
+instantwmctl monitor switch DP-1
 ```

 ## Layouts